 - Dependency.
 Salvia isn’t considered addictive — you’re unlikely to develop a chemical dependency on the drug — but many people who use it become accustomed to using the drug for the “high” effects.
 Regular use can be cause for concern.

-- Effects on learning and long-term memory.
-One study found that salvia use may have negative effects on learning and impair long-term memories.
+- Effects on learning and long-term memory. found that salvia use may have negative effects on learning and impair long-term memories.
 This study was conducted in rats, so it’s unclear how this translates to humans.

 - Anxiety.
 Worries about the effects of the drug and fear of a “bad trip” may occur with salvia use.
 In severe cases, you may experience paranoia and possibly a panic attack.

 Salvia largely flew under the radar until 2011 when a video of pop music star Miley Cyrus made waves on the internet.